How To Go (Almost) Zero Waste At The Grocery Store

 Plan Ahead to Cut Back

 While not everyone loves meal planning, some live for the thrill of seeing a fully stocked fridge of carefully-prepared meals.
 Wherever you fall on the spectrum, food prepping is a good habit to try to get into.
 At the very least, you should loosely plan what you need before you grocery shop.
 When you shop intentionally, this helps curb overbuying and reduces food waste, a significant contributor to greenhouse gas emissions.

 Buy It in Bulk

 After you’ve meal planned and created a quick list of what you’re going to buy, you can hone in on which items you’ll be able to buy in bulk.
 Products such as flour, grains, nuts, oats, or even chocolate chips can be found in bulk at certain stores.
 Buying in bulk is an easy way to use less plastic and create less waste.

 In addition to regular reusable grocery bags, it’s a good idea to have larger ones for bulk items.
 Bring enough reusable cotton bags (5–6) for bulk items, plus a few extra to use while you shop.
 When you do get paper bags from stores, save them for a few more uses instead of tossing them right away.
 Other hacks include skipping plastic-wrapped bread and asking the baker to put deli counter items straight in a bread bag or a glass container.

 Buy From Conscious Brands that Recycle

-Regardless of how hard you try, there will be packaged items in stores you may need to buy.
-Try and choose wisely by buying from brands, like Back to Nature and Nature’s Path, that make recyclable or compostable packaging.
+Regardless of how hard you try, there will be packaged items in stores that you may need to buy.
+Try and choose wisely by buying from brands that make recyclable or compostable packaging, like Back to Nature and Nature’s Path.
 Keep in mind that sometimes compostable packaging can only be collected when brought to a designated composting facility.
 If you’re just getting started, here’s how to check if materials are recyclable and a guide to sustainable in-store snacks.